 Our curriculum is broad and balanced in all stages of our school.
-The curriculum is reviewed regularly by the SLT to ensure that the children are offered many opportunities within lessons.
+The curriculum is reviewed regularly by the Subject Leads and senior staff to ensure that the children are offered many opportunities within lessons.
 All pupils access linguistic, mathematical, scientific, physical, technological, creative and aesthetic experiences as well as human and social.
 This, combined with our extra-curricular programme, ensures that all pupils receive a well-rounded education.